Turtle Moon Studios:

 Susan Shie: Outsider Diary Art Quilt Painter

-The rest of this site is Susan Shie's outsider art quilts and paintings
+The rest of this site, Turtle Moon Studios, is Susan Shie's site for her drawings, outsider art quilts and paintings.

 Making my piece that's in Quilt National '21 right now.
 I got to make a wonderful video interview with artist and quilt art interviewer par excellence, Lisa Walton last Fall, 2021: